Book Your Flu Vaccination

 The seasonal flu vaccine protects against the four strains of the influenza virus that are most likely to be circulating in this year's flu season.
 The flu vaccine is available every year from Donabate Pharmacy to adults and children at risk of flu and its complications.
 You need to get a new vaccine every Autumn because the strains of the influenza virus that are circulating most commonly change each year.

-.
-People who are in regular contact with pigs, poultry or waterfowl should get the flu vaccine.
+- People in regular contact with pigs, poultry or waterfowl

 - All those aged 65 years and over